 Powered by an on-device Pixel Neural Core chip, the new Google Assistant is not only way faster than before.
 It also features a whole new design and interface, introduces Continued Conversation to phones for the first time, and is more deeply integrated into the operating system and all of the phone’s apps.

-However, not everyone who turns the Pixel 4 on for the first time will find the new Assistant waiting for them, and there are two things you’ll need to make sure of to access it:
+However, not everyone who turns the Pixel 4 on for the first time will find the new Assistant waiting for them, and there are three things you’ll need to make sure of to access it:

 - Turn on Gesture navigation

 - Log out of any G Suite account logged into the phone

 If you don’t already meet either of those three then you’ll have to make some changes to your phone’s settings in order to use the new Assistant.
 Some of the changes are potentially irritating in their own right though, so read our reviews of the Pixel 4 and Pixel 4 XL to find out what we think of the new Assistant to help you decide if it’s worth it or not.

 How to tell if you have the new Assistant

 The first question you might have is whether or not you’re on the new Assistant already without realising.
 Fortunately, it’s easy to tell, because Google has changed how it looks.

 To find out, access the Assistant from your Pixel 4 by either swiping up from the bottom corners, squeezing the sides of the phone, or saying ‘Hey Google’.

 If you see a box that takes up the bottom half of the screen, with four coloured dots right at the bottom, then you’re on the old Assistant and will need to follow our instructions to get the new one.